Chapter 28: The Divine Mother’s Gift of Form to the Formless

 “If I ever pass that way again, I’ll be sure to mention you to them,” I said.
 “Organization, what is the purpose of this particular journey?
 I have stood upon this beach before because that is the mark I left on reality as I moved through, laying in the surf.”

 “Wait, slow down!
 That’s plenty of purposes,” I said.
-“I knew I shouldn’t have had more than a few of the Mother’s seeds.
+“I knew I shouldn’t have had more than a few of the Mother’s pomegranate seeds.
 How on earth am I going to remember all of her wisdom?”

 “You asked and we delivered,” said the cube cheekily as they continued to spin and glow upon the beach.